-The loss allowances for financial assets are based on assumptions about default risk and expected loss rates.
-The Branch uses judgement in making these assumptions and selecting the inputs used in the impairment calculation, based on the Branch's past history and existing market conditions, as well as forward-looking estimates at the end of each reporting period.
+The expected credit losses for investment in debt securities are based on assumptions about default risk, credit rating and expected loss rates.
+The Branch uses judgement in making these assumptions and selecting the inputs used in the impairment calculation, based on the Branch's past history and existing market conditions at the end of each reporting period.